The Jackson County Rebellion: Llewellyn Banks comes to power

 The ensuing act of electoral fraud would be done so clumsily and ineptly that within a month the Good Government Congress would be nothing but an awkward memory in Jackson County, its leaders behind bars and its officeholders ousted.

 Unfortunately for all concerned, some of those officeholders did not intend to go down without a fight.
-We’ll talk about that fight in the final installment of this story, next week.
+We’ll talk about that fight in the final installment of this story, in Part Three of this three-part series.

 (Sources: LaLande, Jeff.
 “The Jackson County rebellion,” Oregon Historical Quarterly, winter 1994-1995; Thorburn, Mark.
 “Llewellyn and Edith Banks Trial, 1933,” law.jrank.org)